suzuki-shunsuke/tfprovidercheck/README.md

 ## :bulb: Prevent configuration from being tampered

 It's important to prevent configuration from being tamperd.
-If you run this tool on GitHub Actions, `pull_request_target` event is useful to prevent workflows from being tampered.
+If you run tfprovidercheck on GitHub Actions, `pull_request_target` event is useful to prevent workflows from being tampered.

 [Secure GitHub Actions by pull_request_target](https://dev.to/suzukishunsuke/secure-github-actions-by-pullrequesttarget-641)